minyamir/Kids_Scoial_Media-Frontend/README.md

 🚫 NO TOXICITY: A total ban on hate speech, rudeness, and harassment.

-🚫 NO VULGARITY: High-level moderation of voice and text to ensure respect
+🚫 NO VULGARITY: High-level moderation of voice and text to ensure respect.

 💎 THE VALUE PROPOSITION